 If you have disputed a negative item or account and it doesn’t get removed.
 You can dispute it again.
 Sometimes there may be a 4 month waiting period.

 But what if an account keeps getting validated?

 Pay for Delete Letter

 You can negotiate what’s called a pay for delete with the collection agencies.
 This is an agreement where they agree to remove the account if you pay the amount due.
-This is important because if you pay a collection account and the creditor just updates the status to paid, it will not improve your scores.
-Only having the negative account completely removed will help increase your credit score.
+This is important because if you pay a collection account and the creditor updates the status to paid, it will not improve your scores.
+Only having a negative account completely removed will help increase your credit score.

 Negotiate a settlement

 Normally I would not recommend paying a collection account if the creditor won’t remove it because it won’t help your score.
 But, paying may help your odds of having that account removed when you dispute it.

 If you don’t owe the creditor any money and the account is paid, they have nothing to gain by validating it.
 And since these collection agencies get tons of disputes, they may ignore the paid ones.